Build a WordPress website (Linux)

 sudo unzip wordpress-6.4.4-zh_CN.zip

-3. Copy the wp-config-sample.php file to create a wp-config.php file, and keep the original file as a backup.
+3. Copy the wp-config-sample.php file to wp-config.php, keeping the original as a backup.

 cd /usr/share/nginx/html/wordpress